andrasq/consistent-hash-js/Readme.md

 - `range` - hash ring control point modulo range, default 100003.
 Use a prime number.
 - `weight` - the default number of control points to create for each node added, default 40.
+- `distribution` - node arrangement around the ring, for when no control points provided.
+  One of `"random"` or `"uniform"`, default "random".

 The number of nodes supported is `range / controlPoints`, default 2500.
 For 10x more nodes, use range 1,000,003.